sunilmanu/ChatBot_chatterbot/README.md

 3)Got ready with my index.html(you can change as you like or project specific) page.

-4)Proccessed the user input and got the response back in the html page.
+4)Proccessed the user input and got back the response back in the html page.